About the indoor environment and health

 The indoor environment can affect health through a range of ways:

-- Second-hand smoke can increase the risk of asthma, middle ear infections, lower respiratory tract infections, sudden unexpected death in infancy (SUDI) and low birth weight in children, and ischaemic heart disease, stroke and lung cancer in adults.
+- Second-hand smoke can increase the risk of asthma, lower respiratory tract infections, sudden unexpected death in infancy (SUDI), middle ear infections, and low birth weight in children, and ischaemic heart disease, stroke and lung cancer in adults.

 - Unflued gas heaters and open fires can cause respiratory problems and indoor dampness.
 Carbon monoxide from unflued gas heaters can cause poisoning.